javaidb/javaidb/README.md

 > [!NOTE]
 > This github focuses on three main subsets of repositories focused on battery research, either exploring BMS algorithms, electrochemical techniques or otherwise, sports analytics or other dashboards/automations.
 All repositories also explore optimization and predictive methods through machine learning/deep learning implementations.

+*Inspiration for READMEs primarily influenced by @drkostas and @denvercoder1, check theirs out as well!*